 The Coast Works Competition Committee will review the Coast Works Applications to determine who will advance to Round 2.
 Fifteen applicants will be selected as finalists to advance to Round 2.
 The Committee will strive to ensure a cohort of finalists that is geographically and ethnically diverse.

 Round 2: Develop Your Business Case

-Finalists will be required to participate in a 4-day business training in Forks (November 2018), participate in a series of 5-6 weekly online drill down workshops (January and February 2019), submit a written business case statement to the judging panel (early March 2019), and present the business case to the judging panel at a pitch event in Seattle (February) and attend an awards ceremony at a location on the Peninsula to be determined (March).
+Finalists will be required to participate in a 4-day business training in Forks (November 2018), participate in a series of 5-6 weekly online drill down workshops (January and February 2019), submit a written business case statement to the judging panel (early March 2019), and present the business case to the judging panel at a pitch event and awards ceremony to be held at the Olympic Theatre Arts Center in Sequim, WA on March 28, 2019.
 All meals and lodging will be provided for these activities.
 See “Calendar” on the Coast Works website for details.

 At the business training, finalists will participate in workshops and meet with Coast Works business advisers and mentors.
 Each finalist will be assigned to a Coast Works business adviser and develop an individualized plan for 10+ hours of in-depth one-on-one technical assistance focused on the development of their business case and the materials to be presented to the judging panel.

 Finalists will be required to complete and submit the following Business Case Materials for review by the judging panel (see “Submission Guidelines” below):

 1) A business case statement demonstrating validation of a clear and compelling value proposition, product-customer fit, market opportunity, and marketing strategies as well as other key elements of the business model.

 2) A sustainability case statement showing measurable ways that business inputs, operations and outputs will contribute to conservation and sustainable use of local natural resources, keep business revenue within the local economy, and develop local business leadership and community self-determination.